googleprojectzero/functionsimsearch/README.md

 ```
 will not work.

+Also be aware that a fair number of the tests are pretty expensive to run, and
+expect the full testsuite to eat all your CPU for a few minutes.

 ## Running the tools

 At the moment, the following executables will be built (in alphabetical order):